rizkydharmawan/ET4394-Wireless-Networking-Course/RFID/README.md

 To encode the information from the RFID , we separate the data into four parts (figure above), We use Matlab to decode the RFID data, there are 4 parts of the graph that have to be decoded

 ##Details of the code
 Reader_to_Tag.m is one file that can be run once and can give two bitstreams as output.
+This output contains the bitstreams of the two signals from the reader to the Tag.
 The variables 'bitstream' and 'bitstream1' contain the value of the two bitstreams.
-'Tag_To_Reader_1.m' contains the code for the first tag.
-The bitstream is stored in the variable 'streamm'.'Tag_To_Reader_2.m' contains the code for the second tag.
+'Tag_To_Reader_1.m' contains the code for the first tag signal.
+The bitstream is stored in the variable 'streamm'.'Tag_To_Reader_2.m' contains the code for the second tag signal.
 The bitstream is stored in the variable 'streamm'.
 This file is same as 'Tag_To_Reader_1' except that the starting point for the second Tag signal has been changed.
 The 'signal' file is the same file that was given in class to test our program.

 ## The Result
 1. READER  to TAG (ACK = 01)	:  0	1	1	1	1	1	1	1	1	1	1	1	1	1	1	1	1	1